MTUHIDE/ask-meagain/README.md

 You should now be running the application locally on localhost:7697

+Add the flag "-r" on the start script to rebuild the image before running the container

-To stop running the container, use "docker stop container-id"
+To stop running the container, use "docker stop container-id" You gotta stop the container to use the rebuild tag on start.sh

 ---Some more notes---
 Currently, the conf folder takes no effect